veracity/veracity-documentation/sections/dataworkbench/analytics.md

 	<img src="assets/pythonexecution-history.png"/>
 </figure>

-You can see the error information for failed python script by moving the mouse to the right side and clicking the information icon.
+You can see the error information for failed python script by moving the mouse to the right side and clicking the information icon (1).
 <figure>
 	<img src="assets/pythonexecution-error.png"/>
 </figure>